-18. Head lights shall be so restricted in intensity that they will not dazzle any person approaching from the opposite direction
+18. Head lights shall be so restricted in intensity that they will not dazzle any person approaching from the opposite

-BY-LAW No. 3: RELATING TO SLEDGING.
+By-law No. 3: Relating to Sledging.

-1. No person shall draw or trail any sledge, timber, or other material in or upon the said road, whother such road is or is not or may be injured or damaged thereby.
+1. No person shall draw or trail any sledge, timber, or other material in or upon the said road, whether such road is or is not or may be injured or damaged thereby.